aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-the location of the control's picture relative to its caption.
+Gets the location of the control's picture relative to its caption.

 **Returns:**
 int